Renkinios/AERO0035_non_linear_vibration/README.md

 pip install -r requirements.txt
 ```
 ## Usage
-This script allows running simulations and identifications.
-You can execute all tasks by default or specify which task to run using command-line arguments.
-To run by default the project the user can run the following command:
+This script enables simulations and identifications.
+By default, all tasks can be executed, or specific tasks can be selected using command-line arguments.
+It is **important** to note that the data is too large to include here and must be added manually.
+To run the project with default settings, use the following command:

 ```bash
 python src/main.py
 ```
-Is important to note that the user need to be in the folder where the `main.py` file is located.
 The code will generate the figures and the results of the project.
 The figures will be saved in the `figures` folder.
 The user can also change the parameters of the system in the `main.py` file.

-If the user just one two run the identification part of the project, the user can run the following command:
+To run specific parts of the project, the following commands can be used:
+- Identification :

 ```bash
 python src/main.py --identification
 ```
-if he only wants to run the simulation part of the project, the user can run the following command:
+- Simulation :

 ```bash
 python src/main.py --simulation
 ```
-If the user need to have some help concerning the runing it can run the following command:
+For help on the command-line arguments, use the following command:

 ```bash
 python src/main.py -h